natansr/adan/README.md

 > _Please cite the original ComMAND and FCAND frameworks when using ADAN:_

 ```
-[Placeholder for citation to “A Novel Framework with ComMAND: A Combined Method for Author Name Disambiguation”]
+[Rodrigues, N. S. and Ralha, C. G. A Novel Framework with ComMAND: A Combi-
+ned Method for Author Name Disambiguation.
+Information Processing & Manage-
+ment. ]

-[Placeholder for citation to “A Flexible and Configurable System for Author Name Disambiguation”]
+[N. D. S. Rodrigues and C. G. Ralha, "A Flexible and Configurable System to Author Name Disambiguation," in IEEE Access, doi: 10.1109/ACCESS.2025.3589957., ]
 ```

----

-## 🧠 Based On

-ADAN (this version) extends the following prior works:

-- **ComMAND** – A Combined Method for Author Name Disambiguation.
-- **FCAND** – A Flexible and Configurable System for Author Name Disambiguation.
-- Qiao, Ziyue et al. “Unsupervised Author Disambiguation using Heterogeneous Graph Convolutional Network Embedding.” *2019 IEEE International Conference on Big Data (Big Data)*, pp. 910–919.

 ---